 And the fun doesn’t stop there.
-Your insurance rates will climb each time you’re convicted of a DWI, that is, if you can find a company willing to insure you.
+Your insurance rates will climb each time you’re convicted of a DWI.
+Our research shows that drivers can expect to pay $830 more per year for car insurance after a DUI.
+But that's only if you can find a company willing to insure you.

 All drivers are required to renew their driver’s licenses every 6 years.
 Beginning at age 79, you must renew your driver’s license in person.
 Beginning at age 85, renewal is required every two years.

-When you drive a vehicle in Texas that is required to be registered in another state, you must have the type of insurance required by that state.
-You must be able to provide proof of this insurance to law enforcement upon request.
+If you drive a car in Texas that is registered in another state, it must have the insurance coverage required by that state.
+You must also be able to provide proof of this insurance to law enforcement upon request.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.